 Whether you want to enhance your health, relationships or career, we all know we should be setting goals to help us get where we want to go…

-A goal is something you wish to accomplish or a desire of something you wish to accomplish in the future.
+A goal is something you wish to accomplish in the future.
 Goals provide direction for your life as you organize your time and energy towards accomplishing them.

 It is the ability to identify suitable goals and stay true to them through the many adversities you may encounter along the way.
-From a wellness & movement perspective; setting goals to lose weight, increase flexibility, strength or to decrease your chance of illness all require setting goals.
+From a wellness & movement perspective, the desire to lose weight, increase flexibility or strength, or to decrease your chance of illness all require setting goals.
 We should be setting goals we´re truly motivated to achieve and they should be suitable and realistic.

-As an example; let’s say you want to do a 5-mile mountain trail hike in 1-month, but the challenge is you have never hiked on mountain trails, let alone hiked for more than a mile.
-That would be unrealistic goal, because without a proper assessment and training you could end up with an injury that would get in the way of you accomplishing your goal.
+As an example, let’s say you want to do a five-mile mountain trail hike in one month, but the challenge is you have never hiked on mountain trails, let alone hiked for more than a mile.
+That would be an unrealistic goal because without the proper assessment and training, you could end up with an injury that would get in the way of you accomplishing your goal.
 Making sure your goals are suitable and realistic is the key.

 Goals have limitations; you may struggle and never reach your desired goals and find yourself devastated because you were dependent on reaching them.
 This may leave you feeling disappointed, depressed and frustrated.
-These challenges may get in the way of setting new goals, it is because we fear of repeating the same thing.
-So, setting suitable and realist goals are very important and then having the patience and persistence to work through the challenges along the way.
+These challenges may get in the way of setting new goals because we fear repeating the same thing.
+So, setting suitable and realist goals are very important, as well as having the patience and persistence to work through the challenges along the way.